-A career in the wildlife field requires serious preparation and long hours of hard work to acquire knowledge and skills; there is strong competition for positions.
-A dogged determination is necessary to keep your goals in sight.
-Many of these careers have higher education requirements, so early preparation is important.
+A career in the wildlife field requires serious preparation and long hours of hard work to acquire knowledge and skills.
+There is typically strong competition for positions and many of these wildlife careers have higher education requirements, so early preparation is important.
 Below is a list of popular careers in wildlife conservation

 Maintains or manipulates wildlife populations, habitats, or human users to produce benefits for wildlife and the general public.
 Benefits sought may be ecological, economic, social, recreational, or scientific.
 A wildlife manager uses wildlife science to formulate and apply scientifically sound solutions to wildlife and habitat management problems.

 Gathers, analyzes, and interprets data on wildlife and habitats, including behavior, disease, ecology, genetics, nutrition, population dynamics, physiology, land-use changes, and pollution to conserve wildlife species and improve habitat conditions.
 A wildlife biologist uses scientific principles to research wildlife and habitats to increase our knowledge base.

 Teaches high school and university students about wildlife science and conservation including wildlife biology, ecology, physiology, disease, toxicology, taxonomy, economics, research and management techniques, and conservation policy and law.

 Educates the public about wildlife species and conservation issues.
 Outreach specialists work with private and corporate landowners, industries, citizen groups, and others to provide technical assistance related to wildlife management on private or public farms, forests, parks, urban areas, and industrial lands.
 Outreach specialists apply economic principles and conservation practices to aid others in maintaining or restoring wildlife on their lands.